6 Tourist Attractions That Are Actually Worth the Trip

 4. Sistine Chapel, Vatican City, inside Rome, Italy

 Is seeing a Renaissance masterpiece in person on your bucket list?
 If so, visiting the Sistine Chapel is a must.
-As part of the extensive Vatican Museums the chapel is most notable for its exquisite ceiling painted by Michelangelo between 1508 and 1512.
+As part of the extensive Vatican Museums, the chapel is most notable for its exquisite ceiling painted by Michelangelo between 1508 and 1512.

 The ceiling is the high point of a long walk through the museums.
-There are no shortcuts that let you bypass other exhibits along the way—so if you’re mostly interested in seeing the chapel itself, move quickly to ensure you have plenty of time to admire it.
+There are no shortcuts that let you bypass other exhibits along the way, so if you’re mostly interested in seeing the chapel itself, move quickly to ensure you have plenty of time to admire it.

 Buying tickets online and reserving a time and day for your visit lets you skip the ticket line.
 Admission is free on the last Sunday of every month, but you can expect more crowds on those days.
 If you’re willing to pay extra for a tour before the museums open or after they close, you can see the chapel with fewer people.

-5. Machu Picchu,Cusco Region, Peru
+5. Machu Picchu, Cusco Region, Peru

-Traveling in the high-altitude Peruvian Andes may sound like more work than it’s worth—until you catch your first glimpse of Machu Picchu.
-Built by the Incas in the 15th century, Machu Picchu was abandoned a century later and remained unknown to the outside world until 1911.
 Now the largest tourist attraction in South America, this archaeological treasure encompasses about 200 mostly restored structures in a dramatic setting above the Sacred Valley.
-Machu Picchu is also a UNESCO World Heritage site, and the organization is considering adding it to its list of sites in danger—which might force greater restrictions on tourism.
+Machu Picchu is also a UNESCO World Heritage site, and the organization has considered adding it to its list of sites in danger—which might force greater restrictions on tourism.

 If you want to hike in, you’ll need a guide.
 Otherwise you can visit Machu Picchu independently; purchase tickets through the government site (click the British flag icon for English).
 If you don’t want to plan the trip yourself, book a guided tour.